rickmacgillis/php-sftp-client/README.md

 ## License

-Both original codebases and this project are released under the [MIT license](https://github.com/rickmacgillis/php-ftp-client/blob/master/LICENSE).
+All code is released under the [MIT license](https://github.com/rickmacgillis/php-ftp-client/blob/master/LICENSE).

-## Credits (Alphabetical)
+## Credits
-1. Jovanni Lo (lodev09) for the original SSH2 code.
+1. PHPSecLib team for building the SFTP integration components.
 2. Nicolas Talle (nicolab) for the original FTP client code and inspiration for extending his package.
 3. Rick Mac Gillis (rickmacgillis) for merging the two codebases and providing a unified interface for easy use no matter which type of authentication you need for FTP.